LucyWhitmore/BrainAGE-Maturation/README.md

 If you want to train your own model, you can modify or use the code from UpdatedModels/ABCDModelTraining.Rmd (h/t to Vlad Drobinin for the original model training code (linked in /DevelopmentalBrainAGE), which has been updated to use workflows).

+Additionally, some are some potential issues with predicting from the Drobinin et al., 2022 model used in the paper due to package deprecation/version issues.
+If you're interested in using that model, check out the DrobininModelPredictions.Rmd file, which contains some potentially helpful workarounds and instructions for predicting with that model!

 Finally, if you have any questions about the code or project, or encounter any bugs, please reach out to me at lwhitmor@uoregon.edu